ShaunLWM/ShaunLWM.github.io/_posts/2020-07-31-Biography-Autobiography-Memoirs.md

 TLDR: Story of a person's life, written by the person him/herself.

-An Autobiography is the story of the particular person, written by that person.
-As a result, these autobiographies are normally in first person point of view.
+An Autobiography is the story of a particular person, written by that person.
+As a result, these autobiographies are normally in a first-person point of view.
 The main focus of an autobiography is to portray the life experiences and achievements of the author, thus, normally written in the later stage of the person's life.

-The content do not defer much as compared to a biography, but defers in terms of being subjective - in a sense that since they are written by the subject, the story written _may be_ skewed towards their biasness.
+The content does not defer much as compared to a biography, but defers in terms of being subjective - in a sense that since they were written by the subject, the story _may be_ skewed towards their biasness.

 Examples: